Guinean/R2R/tasks.md

+## task

+i added some instructions on tasks.md.
+I've asked previous for llms to do this and usually they make mistakes around pydantic settings, and how to use them well or right.
+Please take time to research and think very hard about how to use it how it is meant to be used, and as well as possible without needing to implement stuff from scratch unless truly necessary.

+I have downloaded the llm.txt for pydantic_settings and for r2r in the folder `llm_txt_resources`.
+Use that for grounding as appropriate, Fetch and web search has been causing claude issues lately.

 ## background

 r2r is set up to start by running the docker compose in the docker folder, and i generally want to run the "full" version. (/workspace/docker/compose.full.yaml)